the-argus/rpmc-config/README.md

 - make futuremc beeswax a drop-in replacement for the crafting recipes of other beeswax types

-- have futuremc bees spawn in biomes o' plenty biomes

 - make encyclopedia mysticum and the animal care guide available through crafting recipes

 - provide a resource for gui.item.ability.secondary for the zeal lighter